 (Article by Rachel first published in Algarve Resident October 2011)

-The benefits of a regular yoga practice are wide ranging and extensive and are not limited to the purely physical advantages.
+The benefits of yoga practice are wide ranging and extensive and are not limited to the purely physical advantages.
 In a nutshell, the practice of yoga works on all levels of the body and mind to bring about overall good health.
 Yoga helps everyone in so many ways, from those who need to manage their stress levels or cope with depression, those who are preparing for childbirth or want to improve fertility, to those who are recovering from injuries or illness or who simply want to improve their overall fitness and mobility.

 The focus on postures or exercises helps to keep the joints strong and flexible, muscles toned and stretched and bring poise and balance to the body.
 This is important at any age but particularly as we get older, we need to keep moving, keep active to improve our chances of a happy and healthy old age.
 Breathing techniques helps one to harness quietness and stability of mind as well as helping with a wide range of physical ailments such as asthma, bronchitis and circulatory problems.
 Yoga also helps with our concentration and memory and gives one a sense of stability of the mind as well as the physical steadiness and strength of the body.